 - Transfer to jar or bottle with lid.
 If not using right away, give it a good shake before using.

 - Store in fridge in a covered container.

 This simple version is based on the Old Bridge’s dressing described in the intro, with ideas from blogs: Pinch and Swirl (3), and Genius Kitchen (4).

 For the optional flavors, I prefer garlic, salt and pepper.
 I don’t generally add Dijon.
-For an Italian dinner, I use gorgonzola with tarragon; for a Scandinavian dinner, I use Danish Blue Cheese with basil.
+For an Italian dinner, I use gorgonzola with tarragon; for a Scandinavian dinner, I use Danish Blue Cheese with parsley.
 In a pinch, you can use regular blue cheese.
 Today I mistakenly bought an American blue cheese smoked with apple-wood, so I gave that a try and it was quite delicious!

 - Optional ingredients to thin the dressing; start with ½ Tbsp of desired option, and add more as needed:

 - ½ – 1 Tbsp dry white wine such as vermouth (instead of milk)

 - ½ – 1 Tbsp apple cider vinegar or freshly squeezed lemon juice

 - Minced, fresh garlic or dried, granulated garlic

 - Hand-whip for mixing (or an immersion blender)